99rafa/Ransomware-Resistant-documents/README.md

 - **path-to-trust-certificate**: path to the trustable client's certificate
 - **path-to-client-private-key**: path to the client's private key
 - **path-to-certificate-authority**:path to the certificate authority

+## Requirements

+The requirements needed to run the program are:
+- Linux 64-bit (whichever distribution the user prefers, although we recommend Ubuntu 18.04.1 LTS)
+- Java 15
+- Maven
+- MySQL
+- ZooKeeper name Server / zkNaming